 In terms of the outcomes so far, statistics never tell the full story, though they are an important point of reference.
 We seek to benchmark ourselves in a variety of ways — including external certifications that measure the quality of our workplace for diverse talent, such as the Corporate Equality Index.
 Our long-term aspiration is to reach critical mass, where women, minorities and other underrepresented groups12 are well-represented in every position of influence within our firm.
 Our numbers3 indicate we are in the middle of our journey: they represent significant progress but are not good enough.

-- Senior and Investor Representation: Women hold 20% of senior4 positions and 19% of senior investor positions.
-Minorities hold 17% of senior positions and 15% of senior investor positions.
+- Senior and Investor Representation: Women hold 20% of senior4 positions, 20% of investor positions, and 17% of senior investor positions.
+Minorities hold 16% of senior positions, 27% of investor positions, and 15% of senior investor positions.

 - Internship Representation: In the last few years, 40-50% of all offers coming out of our internship program have gone to women and 20-30% have gone to minorities.5